rtas2026/rtas2026.github.io/_pages/home.md

 ## Participation

-RTAS welcomes full papers, position statements, experience reports, tool and dataset demonstrations, and challenge proposals, as well as statements of interest from prospective attendees.
+TAS welcomes full papers, position statements, experience reports, tool and dataset demonstrations, and challenge proposals, as well as statements of interest from prospective attendees.
 Speculative work and work in progress are encouraged alongside completed results.

 ### Submission Types